DryBearr/Lucy/README.md

 4. Run the bot using your preferred method (e.g., executing a specific file or using a command).
 5. Lucy is now ready to join your Discord server!

+If you have any questions or need assistance, feel free to reach out to my Discord profile: DryBear#7945

 Please refer to the bot's documentation or README file for more detailed instructions on setup, dependencies, and usage.

 Enjoy using Lucy for your Discord server!